By Genomelink

 Edmond O'Brien

-Eamon Joseph O'Brien (September 10, 1915 – May 9, 1985) was an accomplished American actor and film director.
-He won an Academy Award and two Golden Globe Awards during his nearly 40-year career in Hollywood.
-O'Brien starred in iconic films like "The Barefoot Contessa" and "Seven Days in May," showcasing his talent as both a leading man and character actor.
+Eamon Joseph O'Brien (September 10, 1915 – May 9, 1985) was an American actor known for his work on stage, screen, and television.
+He won an Academy Award and two Golden Globe Awards during his almost 40-year career.
+O'Brien was a versatile actor, known for his roles in films like "The Barefoot Contessa," "Seven Days in May," and "The Man Who Shot Liberty Valance."
+With a background in theatre and a successful transition to Hollywood, O'Brien left a lasting impact on the entertainment industry.

 • YourRoots Map_Surname_Famous People_Richard O'Brien